 Female Criminals: From the Parcast Network comes “a true crime podcast where women aren’t just the victims.”
 Vanessa Richardson (Cults) and Clair Dellamar examine the psychology, motivations, and atrocities of female felons.

-Serial Killers: From the Parcast Network, hosts Greg Polycn (Cults) and Vanessa Richardson (Cults & Female Criminals) use a “psychological and entertaining approach to provide a rare glimpse into the mind, methods and madness of the most notorious serial kills with the hopes of better understanding their psychological profile”.
+Serial Killers: From the Parcast Network, hosts Greg Polycn (Cults) and Vanessa Richardson (Cults & Female Criminals) use a “psychological and entertaining approach to provide a rare glimpse into the mind, methods and madness of the most notorious serial killers with the hopes of better understanding their psychological profile”.

 Someone Knows Something: Host David Ridgen joins victims’ family members as they investigate cold cases, track down leads, speak to suspects, and search for answers.
 From Stitcher.